 A Storied History

 For the last 12,000 years, until the middle 1800’s, bison have been intimately intertwined with Native American culture.
 Providing food, clothing, shelter, tools, containers, dice, sleds, kitchen utensils, and so much more.
 These shaggy animals provided everything necessary for a successful livelihood.
-With the onslaught of colonization and slaying of most of the roughly 30 million bison, this way of life was forever changed and nearly lost
+With the onslaught of colonization and the systematic slaying of most of the roughly 30 million bison on this continent, an entire species was nearly lost, and with it, a way of life that had existed for thousands of years.

 Bison belong on the prairie.
 This year another herd will make its way from NorthStar Bison of Rice Lake, WI to spend the summer grazing big bluestem grass, wallowing to remove fur and scratch insect bites, spreading seeds as their winter coats fall off and being an integral part of this complex grassland ecosystem.